surveysolutions/docs/content/getting-started/overview-printable/index.md

 An older overview [flyer](resources/flyer2.pdf) is also downloadable (in English only, 2 pages, less than 2MB).

-The Statistics Division of the Food and Agriculture Organization of the United Nations (FAO) has published overview booklets in [English](http://gsars.org/wp-content/uploads/2018/03/GS-CAPI-SUSO-BROCHURE-05.pdf) and [French](http://gsars.org/wp-content/uploads/2018/04/GS-CAPI-SUSO-BROCHURE-FR-001.pdf) (8 pages, less than 1MB).
+The Statistics Division of the Food and Agriculture Organization of the United Nations (FAO) has published overview booklets in [English](resources/GS-CAPI-SUSO-BROCHURE-05.pdf) and [French](resources/GS-CAPI-SUSO-BROCHURE-FR-001.pdf) (8 pages, less than 1MB).
+(Their GSARS.ORG website is no longer available, but the preserved copies are linked here.)